Sony WF-1000XM4 vs Apple AirPods Pro – which are better?

 Sony WF-1000XM4 vs Apple AirPods Pro: battery life

-Charge the AirPods Pro for five minutes and you'll get an hour's use – a figure that's again matched by the XM4.
+Charge the AirPods Pro in the case for just five minutes and you'll get an hour's use – a figure that's again matched by the XM4.
 It's close then, but the XM4 just edge it.

 **Winner** Sony WF-1000XM4